tigs1995/eventBookingSystemFrontEnd/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Scroll to the bottom for instructions on how to run React apps.

+Please view the back end repository to see more information on the architecture and deployment.

 ## **Contents:**
 * Technologies used
 * Testing